Linaro/step/README.rst

    4 = 16 samples             12 = 4096 samples
    5 = 32 samples             13 = 8192 samples
    6 = 64 samples             14 = 16384 samples
-   7 = 128 samples            15 = 32768 samples
+   7 = 128 samples            15 = Arbitrary (see below)

+If the sample count is set to 15 (0xF), the number of samples should be indicated via an unsigned 32-bit integer in little-endian format at the start of the payload, but AFTER the optional timestamp (if present).

-It also contains an 8-bit **Source ID** field, which allows the measurement value's source to be identified to retrieve further information about the source device, such as it's min/max values, sample rate, gain setting, etc.
+This word also contains an 8-bit **Source ID** field, which allows the measurement value's source to be identified to retrieve further information about the source device, such as it's min/max values, sample rate, gain setting, etc.

 Measurement Memory Management
 =============================

-In order to minimize endless memcpy operations, and deal with variable length measurements, all ``sdp_measurement`` records are allocated from a central heap memory block managed by the **sample pool manager**.
+In order to minimize endless memcpy operations, and deal with variable length measurements, all ``step_measurement`` records are allocated from a central heap memory block managed by the **sample pool manager**.

 Allocating and freeing memory imposes a certain amount of rigor on behalf of